Welcome to KN Aviation!

 When doing so, please don’t forget to mention what subjects you are interested and have expertise in (budget travel with family, European mileage programs, African low-cost carriers, or whatever it might be).
 If you happen to have any, please also include some of your writing samples.

-Finally, here, I would like to take the opportunity to thank all the people that have been crucial in me being able to enjoy my passion for aviation and run KN Aviation over the years:
+Finally, here, I would like to take the opportunity to thank all the people that have been crucial in me being able to pursue and enjoy my passion for aviation – and run KN Aviation over the years:

 - My family, girlfriend, and “non-avgeek” friends for understanding my (sometimes crazy) hobby and supporting me in all the ways they can